Hobec x Lysaght Event – Cross Lease to Freehold

 Whether you’re a homeowner, investor, or simply exploring your options, this session will guide you through the key steps involved in a conversion, from initial considerations through to completion.

-Our team will explain the legal process in clear, practical terms, highlight common issues to watch out for, and outline how the conversion could enhance the flexibility, value and marketability of your property.
+Luke Stewart, Partner in our property team, will explain the legal process in clear, practical terms, highlight common issues to watch out for, and outline how the conversion could enhance the flexibility, value and marketability of your property.

-Surveyors from Lysaght will provide insight into the technical side of the process, such as site considerations and subdivision requirements.
+Andrew Martin, Partner at Lysaght, will provide insight into the technical side of the process, such as site considerations and subdivision requirements.

 Tuesday 16 June 2026 – 5.30pm – 6.30pm